Tricked-dev/discord-akairo/docs/general/updates.md

 # Changes in this fork of akairo

-## for support regarding this pr you can ping @tricked in akairo discord general or preferably join [my discord](https://discord.gg/KkMKCchJb8) and ask there

 ## Slash commands

-For slash commands to work you need to add `execSlash` to the command, and when it recieves a slash command it will run `execSlash`.
+For slash commands to work you will just need to register your commands as slash commands and if a slash commmand is ran akairo will find that command and run it with a ["fake" message](https://github.com/SkyBlockDev/discord-akairo) that works pretty much the same as a normal message, if you need anymore properties added feel free to pr them so everyone can enjoy em.

 New slash command related events: